 Originally from Fukushima Japan, Masayoshi Ishikawa grew up in a city called Aizu Wakamatsu.
 Throughout his primary and secondary school years, Ishikawa actively participated in several choirs.
 He came to the United States in 2003 to begin his formal musical training in Seattle Washington, where he first found his passion for piano and the art of jazz.

-As a pianist, he has performed at many jazz festivals/concerts including Italy, China and the United States as well as engaged in multiple professional recording sessions.
+As a pianist, he has performed at many jazz festivals/concerts including Italy, China and the United States.
 He was chosen to perform as one of the five finalists for 2016 Jacksonville Jazz Piano Competition.
 Ishikawa enjoys interacting and cultivating meaningful relationships with listeners and other musicians through performing music.

 Ishikawa holds two Master of Music Degrees-one in jazz composition from the University of South Florida and one in jazz piano performance from the University of Northern Colorado.
 He received Doctor of Musical Arts Degree in Composition from the University of Nebraska-Lincoln in 2015.
-Ishikawa currently serves as a Visiting part-time Assistant Professor at Gustavus Adolphus College in Minnesota where he teaches Aural and Keyboard Skills as well as directing The Adolphus Jazz Ensemble and The Gustavus Vocal Jazz Ensemble.
+In 2016-19, Ishikawa served as a Visiting part-time Assistant Professor of Music at Gustavus Adolphus College in Minnesota where he taught Music Theory, Applied Jazz Piano, Class Piano as well as directing The Adolphus Jazz Ensemble and The Gustavus Vocal Jazz Ensemble.
 Starting this Fall 2019, he will be serving as a Visiting Assistant Professor of Jazz Studies at the University of Iowa.